Someshwar2017/RISC-V-SoC-Program/README.md

 cmake -DCUDD_DIR=<CUDD_INSTALL_DIR> ..
 make
 </pre>
-  If you find any difficulty then click <a href="https://github.com/The-OpenROAD-Project/OpenSTA?tab=readme-ov-file#building-with-cmake">here.</a>
+  If you find any difficulty then click <a href="https://github.com/The-OpenROAD-Project/OpenSTA?tab=readme-ov-file#building-with-cmake">here.</a><br>
+  If you have some issues while doing setup please share it with me, I would love to solve it and I can update it on my repo.
 </details>